ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 ### Our response:

-The driver of the spike in mining in ETC has nothing to do with the Ethereum staking pools, that proof of stake is a centralized system, the validator deposit, or the Tornado Cash sanction.
-The driver was that when ETH migrated to proof of stake, a huge stock of mining machines in the market were orphaned and the largest compatible blockchain to mine left was Ethereum Classic.
-This made ETC the largest proof of work smart contracts blockchain in the world.
-An incredibly valuable market position.
+The driving factor behind the spike in ETC mining hashrate has nothing to do with the Ethereum staking pools, that proof of stake is a centralized system, the validator deposit, or the Tornado Cash sanction.
+The reality was that as ETH migrated to proof of stake leaving a huge stock of mining machines orphaned, the largest compatible blockchain left to mine was Ethereum Classic.
+This made ETC the largest proof-of-work smart contracts blockchain in the world; an incredibly valuable market position.

 That Ethereum is now largely centralized and that it is prone to censorship is true, but not related to the mining spike in ETC.